7 Data Trends That Will Transform Businesses in 2026

 Prediction 7: AI 🤝 Data Products

 The tech spec left no stone unturned to make waves and was shortly seen on the list of trending topics.
-AI Agents and Agentic AI confused the industry briefly with their individuality [same-same but different 😃].
+AI agents and agentic AI confused the industry briefly with their individuality [same-same but different 😃].
 However, with the realisation of capabilities and differences in the use cases these serve, the domain took a sigh of relief.

-The distinction between AI Agents and Agentic AI | Source
+The distinction between AI Agents and Agentic AI | Source: Edwin Lisowski

 Conclusion